OUR LATEST VIDEOS

 10. Mystic, Connecticut

-This seaside village may seem like a summer destination but don't discount all the family-friendly fun to be found in other seasons.
+This seaside village may seem like a summer destination but don't discount all the family-friendly fun found in other seasons.
 No visit would be complete without a stop at the Mystic Aquarium for face time with its adorable belugas (and countless other sea creatures).
 Directly across the street, find Olde Mistick Village, with its open-air shops, historic colonial village, and (through late January!) a Holiday Lights Spectacular.
 For dinner, grab a pie from the famed Mystic Pizza; for a morning pick-me-up, though, we implore you to stop at Vault Coffee for some delectable Deviant Donuts.

 Book your weekend stay at the Taber Inn & Suites, which offers proximity to the fun in the downtown area, friendly staff, and most importantly (for kids!) an indoor pool.